vitaly-t/pg-promise/README.md

 ```javascript
 db.query("select * from users");
 ```
-which is equivalent to calling either one of the following:
+which is equivalent to making one of the following calls:
 ```javascript
 db.query("select * from users", undefined, queryResult.many | queryResult.none);
 db.query("select * from users", undefined, queryResult.any);